 Tools and Technologies

 - Mac OS

 - Office 365

 - Apache JMeter

-“The auticon consultant absolutely delivered the added value we wanted.
+“The auticon tester absolutely delivered the added value we wanted.
 His extremely precise approach coupled with his very high quality standards in testing were worth their weight in gold.”